 3) Relevant images

 Not only is it important to have images, but it’s beneficial to have relevant images with alt text.
 When you upload a picture, make sure to include a description.
-This, too, can improve the results of indexing and, as a result, your online visibility.
+This, too, can improve the results of indexing and your online visibility.

 While indexing, search engines take into account the structure of a page.
 Well-organized pages complete with optimized titles, headings, tags and so on are favored.